yaswanthteja/Python_Resources/OOP.md

 obj.display()

 ```
-## 33. Are access specifiers used in python?
+## 33. Are access specifiers used in Python?
 Python does not make use of access specifiers specifically like private, public, protected, etc. However, it does not derive this from any variables.
 It has the concept of imitating the behaviour of variables by making use of a single (protected) or double underscore (private) as prefixed to the variable names.
 By default, the variables without prefixed underscores are public.

 Example: